tmtsoftware/csw-c/README.md

 # Building and Installing

+To build the the library (libcsw) and the example applications, run:

+    make

+And optionally:

+    sudo make install

+The sudo is needed, since by default the install directory is /usr/local on Linux.
+You can change the target install directory like this:

+    make install INSTALL_DIR=$HOME/myDir

+Other make targets include:

+    make clean

+which removes the local build directory and:

+    make uninstall

+which removes the installed files.

 ## Dependencies
 This project depends on these packages, which can be installed with `yum`, `dnf`, `apt`, depending on the Linux flavor (or `brew`, `port` for Macs).
 Alternatively, you can